odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD either launch via the Apache Hadoop YARN ResourceManager REST API or via `${HADOOP_YARN_HOME}/bin/yarn jar`

+-   Applications SHOULD use JDBC, ODBC, or SQL to determine the structure of metadata rather than directly querying the metastore thrift interface whenever possible.

 Best practices for compatible apps to be portable and operator friendly:

 -   Applications SHOULD NOT assume that an Intel processor is being used.